zachng1/cutup/README.md

 `Done.
 Output saved at path/to/output.docx`

 ### Music example
-`$python3 control.py -f5 path/to/track1.mp3 path/to/track2.wav path/to/track3.flv path/to/output.mp3`
+`$python3 control.py -m -f5 path/to/track1.mp3 path/to/track2.wav path/to/track3.flv path/to/output.mp3`

 `Done.
 Output saved at path/to/output.mp3`